-We believe that it is time for our community to start telling the truth about our sex lives to those who can help us most; the medical community.
+We believe that it is time for our community to start telling the truth about our sex lives to those who can help us most: the medical community.
 As gay males, we know very well that condomless sex is not only common but on the rise.
 We also understand that the prospect of demanding we use latex for every sexual encounter for the entirety of our lives was never going to be possible.
 From our perspective, the only way to address the secrecy and lies, and thus receiving inaccurate sexual healthcare information, is to break the stigma against condomless sex.
 We cannot address a problem if we refuse to acknowledge its existence.

 Condomless sex, more commonly known as barebacking, has a high negativity level attached to it that goes back to the 1980s.
 Ian Howley, CEO of GMFA’s parent organization LGBT HERO, says the LGBTQ community needs to tackle the deep-rooted stigma that affects our sexual choices.
 “The way HIV and AIDS were talked about in the late 80s and 90s has scared our community, and it’s going to take generations to get over it,” he says.
 “You have a group of men who grew up in this era who were told that they can’t have sex without condoms, and if they do, they are ‘dirty’ or ‘bad gays.’
 That shame has passed on to younger generations – not to the same extent, but it’s still there.”